18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-5-reimbursement.md

 Expenses can be edited by clicking the pencil button and then making changes on the right hand side.
 Don't forget to save any changes you make!

+**Payment type** for expenses: Anything paid for on the travel card should be marked as **IBA**, anything paid for using cash or a personal card should be marked as **CASH**. **CBA** is only used for air and rail expenses paid through Concur directly.
+Make sure you correctly indicate what was paid on the travel card vs personal means of payment to avoid [issues with reimbursement](#issues-with-reimbursement).

 Expenses can be deleted by clicking the checkbox next to the expense and then clicking the **Delete selected expenses** button either above or below.

 The following expenses can be entered as-is without further receipts, written justifications, or other considerations, provided that each expense is under $75: